 Fagan also received the 2001 Samuel H. Scripps American Dance Festival Award, “established to honor those great choreographers who have dedicated their lives and talent to the creation of our modern dance heritage.”
 He is also the recipient of a Guggenheim Fellowship, the prestigious three-year Choreography Fellowship from the National Endowment for the Arts.
 In recognition of his contribution to modern dance, Fagan has received the Dance Magazine Award for "significant contributions to dance during a distinguished career" and the "Bessie" Award (New York Dance and Performance Award) for Sustained Achievement.
 Other awards include the Monarch Award from the National Council for Culture and Art, the Lillian Fairchild Award, and the Arts Achievement Award from his alma mater, Wayne State University.

-In 2012, Fagan was added to the list of Irreplaceable Dance Treasures by the Dance Heritage Coalition.
+On December 12, 2012, Fagan was added to the list of Irreplaceable Dance Treasures by the Dance Heritage Coalition.
 In order to be considered for this honor, you must have made a significant impact on dance as an art form, demonstrated artistic excellence, enriched the nation's cultural heritage, demostrated the potential to enhance the lives of future generations and shown himself worthy of national and international recognition.